 Notes: Data on attitudes for Yemen refer to ever-married girls and women.
 In Liberia, girls and women who have heard of the Sande society were asked whether they were members; this provides indirect information on FGM/C since it is performed during initiation into the society.
 Egypt data refer to girls aged 0-17 years who have undergone FGM/C. Data on attitudes for Ghana are from MICS 2006, for Nigeria from DHS 2008, and for Sierra Leone from DHS 2008 as data from the most recently available MICS surveys are not comparable.
 In Liberia, only cut girls and women were asked about their attitudes towards FGM/C; since girls and women from practising communities are more likely to support the practice, the level of support in this country as captured by the DHS 2007 is higher than would be anticipated had all girls and women been asked their opinion.

-Sources: DHS, MICS, National Social Protection Monitoring Survey, SHHS and Welfare Monitoring Survey, 1997-2012

-Released December 2013
+Sources: DHS, MICS, National Social Protection Monitoring Survey, SHHS and Welfare Monitoring Survey, 1997-2012 Released December 2013

 These country profiles were made possible through core funding to UNICEF and financial assistance of the European Union.
 The contents of these country profiles are the sole responsibility of UNICEF and can in no way reflect the views of the European Union.

-FOR MORE INFORMAT

-Data and Analytics Section - Division of Policy and Strategy UNICEF, 3 UN Plaza, New York, 10017 Website: www.childinfo.org Email: childinfo@unicef.org
+The Data and Analytics Section gratefully acknowledges inputs shared by UNICEF country offices.
+FOR MORE INFORMATION Data and Analytics Section - Division of Policy and Strategy UNICEF, 3 UN Plaza, New York, 10017 Website: www.childinfo.org Email: childinfo@unicef.org